stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 ## Deployment Steps
 This *next section* contains the steps you need to start implementing the DR solution.

-*First thing though, this will require you to have the following things in place first:*

 ### Prerequisites

 //Content to be aded here...//